authhero/auth/README.md

 The access token is used to query the profile endpoint and sync the user profile information.

-# Data storage

-Cloudflare provides different storage options that have different tradeoffs.

-For real-time requests such as user authentication, it's important to have low latency and high throughput which makes KV storage and durable objects a good fit.
-KV storage has global replication and is eventually consistent which makes it a good fit for storing data that doesn't need to be consistent in real-time, such as encryption keys and other configurations.
-We for instance use KV storage to store the client configurations that are fetched on almost every request.

-Durable objects are a good fit for storing user data and other data that needs to be consistent, which makes them a great fit for storing user data.
-They can also provide a small, readable wrapper around sensitive data making sure that there's no way to access the data without going through the API.
-We use durable objects to store user data and session state.

-SQLite provides a way of querying data for the admin API.
-It's currently not replicated and doesn't scale the same way as KV storage and durable objects, but it's a good fit for the admin API.

 # Entities

 ## SQL Entities